Toblerone Done Right - Chocolate Mountains

 Making the famous chocolate bar the way it ought to be

-As a Christmas tradition each year, I consume my favorite form of chocolate - an oversized Toblerone bar:
+As an annual Christmas tradition, I consume my favorite form of chocolate - an oversized Toblerone bar:

-But when it comes to “better”, UK’s Poundland understood the objective - Twin Peaks is their version of Toblerone with double the mountains:
+But when it comes to “better,” the U.K. retailer Poundland understood the objective: Twin Peaks is its version of Toblerone with twice as many mountains:

 A respectable effort, but even this is unsatisfying to me.
 Toblerone is “the mountain chocolate bar” in all of its branding, but the bar itself is merely suggestive of a mountain.
 What if I made an actual mountain chocolate bar?